swizzin hosted docs

 sudo systemctl enable wg-quick@wg0

-1. Copy-paste the contents of the client configuration outputted at the end of configuration into a file onto your local desktop,eg: swizzin.conf.d
+1. Copy-paste the contents of the file outputted at the end of configuration into a file onto your local desktop,eg: swizzin.conf.d

 2. Open TunSafe, click and drag the configuration file you just created to the TunSafe window.
 TunSafe will automatically import the client configuration and connect.
 Easy!